A wine collection starts the moment you buy a bottle and do not open it tonight.

 - Good structure (balance between acidity, tannin, fruit, and alcohol)

-Classic age-worthy wines: Bordeaux (red), Barolo, Barbaresco, Brunello di Montalcino, Northern Rhône Syrah, vintage Champagne, German Riesling (Spätlese/Auslese), Vintage Port.
+Classic age-worthy wines include Bordeaux, Barolo, Barbaresco, Brunello, Northern Rhône Syrah, vintage Champagne, German Riesling, and Vintage Port.

 Storage: the non-negotiable

 Wine is fragile.
-Heat, light, vibration, and temperature swings all damage it.
-A $50 bottle stored badly is worth less than a $10 bottle stored well.
+Heat, light, vibration, and temperature swings all hurt it.

 The rules